How a recruiter analyses your CV: cybersecurity edition

 Show us what drives you, and why you want to progress in this field.
 Mention it in the header of your CV.

-Doing CTF at the weekend?
-A MOOC delivered by a national agency in the evening?
+Doing “Capture the Flag” competition at the weekend?
+An online course or certification in the evening?
 Don’t forget to tell us what you like to do.
 It shows us what you'll be doing tomorrow at Orange.

 Use the right keywords